HeardLibrary/digital-scholarship/script/python/authenticate.md

 # Understanding API authorization

-If an API is read-only and contains only publicly available data, there is little damage that a client (computer software interacting with the API) can do other than hitting the API at two fast of a rate.
+If an API is read-only and contains only publicly available data, there is little damage that a *client* (computer software interacting with the API) can do other than hitting the API at too fast of a rate.
 However, if an API provides access to private data, or allows a client to write to the API, then an authorization system is necessary.

 There are two commonly-used standards for authorizing an application to interact with an API.
 [OAuth 1](https://tools.ietf.org/html/rfc5849) is an older system that dates back to 2007 and is still used by many APIs.
 [OAuth 2](https://hueniverse.com/introducing-oauth-2-0-b5681da60ce2) is a newer system (started in 2010) that is simpler than OAuth 1 and works better on mobile devices.
 In this example we will use OAuth 2.